-The department offers an MBA in the graduate studies division and baccalaureate degrees in accounting and in business with concentrations in finance/economics, sport management, management/human resource management, marketing, information systems, and aviation.
-The business programs emphasize the practical application of theory and good practice, and the faculty possesses both academic competence and professional experience in a variety of employment settings.
-The department prepares students for responsible positions in business, not-for-profit organizations, and government.
-The program also prepares students for graduate school and the professions.
+The department offers an MBA in the graduate studies division and baccalaureate degrees in accounting, business, aviation and sports management/business.
+Within in the business major, concentrations are offered in finance/economics, sport management, management, management, marketing, international business and information systems.
+The business programs emphasize the application of theory and professional practice; and the faculty possesses both academic competence and professional experience from a variety of employment settings.
+The department prepares students for responsible positions in business, accounting, not-for-profit, and/or government organizations.

-Geneva College is a charter member of the Association of Collegiate Business Schools and Programs and received national accreditation in June 1997.
+Geneva College is a charter member of the Association of the Accreditation Council for Business Schools and Programs (ACBSP) and received national accreditation in 1997 for their undergraduate program and in 2004 for their graduate program.
 The accounting major meets the Pennsylvania State Board of Accountancy requirements to sit for the Certified Public Accountant (CPA) examination.

-Unique aspects of the business program include the extensive use of computer simulations and projects, the management lunch program with local executives, service in student professional clubs and organizations, and continual opportunities to personally interact with the faculty.
+Unique aspects of the business program include the use of computer simulations and projects, the management lunch program with local executives, service in student professional clubs and organizations, and continual opportunities to personally interact with the faculty.
 Internship placements are available in a variety of work settings.
-The department offers intensive classes during periods immediately prior to and following regular semesters.
+The department may offer intensive classes during periods immediately prior to and following regular semesters.
 These courses allow students to accommodate work schedules, internships, double majors, and other personal considerations.

 In cooperation with the Community College of Beaver County (CCBC), Geneva College offers a four-year "dual degree" program in business and aviation.
 Students earn the associate in applied science degree (AAS) in professional piloting, aerospace management, or air traffic control from the Community College of Beaver County, plus the Bachelor of Science degree in Business Administration (BSBA) from Geneva College.
-Those graduating from the program qualify for the appropriate Federal Aviation Administration (FAA) ratings and certification.
+Those graduating from the CCBC program qualify for the appropriate Federal Aviation Administration (FAA) ratings and certification.